akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 to overwrite the already received reply.
 In other words, we don't want to receive `Terminated` after we recorded the response.
 This is simple to achieve by calling `context.unwatch(ref)`.
 This method also ensures that we don't receive `Terminated` events that are already in the mailbox of the actor.
-It is also safe to call this multiple times, only the first call will have any effect, the rest is simply ignored.
+It is also safe to call this multiple times, only the first call will have any effect, the rest is ignored.

 With all this knowledge, we can create the `receivedResponse` method: